 Your approach and bowling swing are the two most important skills that you need to work on to improve your overall bowling skill and raise your bowling average.
-If you're able to get a solid approach and a respectable bowling swing you'll become the type of bowler that everyone envies!
-While you might not become a champion in PBA tournaments you'll definitely be able to hold your own at your local bowling alley league.
+If you’re able to get a solid approach and a respectable bowling swing you’ll become the type of bowler that everyone envies!
+While you might not become a champion in PBA tournaments you’ll definitely be able to hold your own on your local bowling league.

 The anatomy of a perfect strike starts with your stance.
 The way you hold your ball and how you hold it will determine the success or failure of your swing.
 During the approach the average bowler is going to want to hold the bowling ball even with their waist.
 Bowlers that tend to be shorter can get a little extra power behind their swing if they hold it higher than their waist.
 Practicing your stance is a key piece of improving your bowling technique.

 Once you’ve learned the proper stance you can start to work on your bowling swing.
 The bowling swing has 4 key factors that you need to master: timing, release, rotation and your finish.
 Your timing is vital if you plan to average 200+ score bowling games.
 Unless your timing is correct it’s going to throw off the entire swing.
 To get that perfect shot and hit the pocket you need proper timing, especially since it’s directly related to your throw release.
 To achieve the best throw you want to try and release your bowling ball when your arm is at the lower part of your swing.
 This will help ensure you achieve a precise and accurate throw.